Skip to Main Content

 Physician's Plan of Care missing or invalid.

-• The plan of care for (therapy type) was not submitted.
+• The therapy plan of care was missing.

-• The plan of care did not contain ----- rendering it invalid.
+• The plan of care didn't contain all required elements.

-• The plan of care for therapy did not include measurable treatment goals that pertained directly to the beneficiary's condition and expected duration of therapy services.
+• The therapy plan of care didn't include measurable treatment goals pertaining directly to the beneficiary's condition and expected duration of therapy services.

 Reference: